LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 3. Repeat step 2 for all survey bots in Bot Studio.

 {: .important}
-**For best results**: Ensure that you have 2-3 hours **between** completing this step and Step 7.
-Conversations that are already active before removing all skills from Bot Studio survey bots need to finish before proceeding.
+**For best results**: Ensure that you have 2-3 hours **between** completing this step and performing Step 7.
+Conversations that are already active before removing all skills from Bot Studio survey bots need to finish before you actually migrate.
 If your session expiration time is set for a longer period of time (e.g., 12 hours), you might need a longer wait period.

 ### STEP 6 - Assign skills to Conversation Builder survey bots